Qualle-M/behavior_analysis/README.md

 However, measurement errors that cannot be ignored occurs when conducting experiments on small organisms like zebrafish larvae.
 Specially, the software judged that the object is moving even through it is not moving visually, and records false coordinates movements.\
 To deal with this problem,we defined a confidence score calculation function that focuses on coorsinate fluctions specific to measurement errors.\
 In addition, we made function that calculates total distance traveled using only coorsinates motions with high confidence scores.\
-Here we have documented these functions and how to use them
+Here we have documented these functions and how to use them.

 ### Requirement
 R 4.4.2 or later\